The checkmate trial lives up to its name

 Maybe it is just a coincidence?

 Then I opened my mail today to find a third patient (NSCLC) in exactly the same state.
 Again told he was the only person it has happened to.
-He was taking none of my ‘mumbo jumbo’ - we were going to start when the trial ended.
+He was taking no supplements.

 In the study I reference above, hepatitis was just one of the problems; kidney failure led the way.
 And interestingly under side-effects was death - about 7 people in this study.